Seven Days to Noon: Plot

 Willingdon throws away his overcoat and goes to a pawn shop to buy another one.
 There, he meets Goldie, an actress whose best days are behind her, and her dog, Trixie.
 The trio are reunited that evening when Trixie gets away from Goldie and leads her to Willingdon.
 They go to a pub and, when it closes for the night, Goldie invites Willingdon to her apartment, as he has no lodgings.
 He sleeps on her spare bed and leaves before she wakes up in the morning.

 The recent unscheduled Cabinet meetings and indications of an impending mass mobilisation have not gone unnoticed by the press.
 By Thursday, rumours of war are circulating and there is a growing crowd outside 10 Downing Street, so the Prime Minister decides to finally make a statement over the radio.
 He reveals the threat and announces an evacuation of the 12 square miles around Parliament, to begin the next morning.
-When this is complete Army units will begin a search of central London, beginning at the edge of the evancuation area and moving toward the centre.
+When this is complete Army units will begin a search of central London, beginning at the edge of the evacuation area and moving towards the centre.

 Goldie sees one of the increasing number of posters with Willingdon's face on it and goes to the police.
-When she gets home, she finds Willingdon waiting for her—the ever-intensifying search has made him nervous, so he has decided to hold Goldie hostage in her apartment, saying he will blow up the bomb prematurely if she calls for help.
+When she gets home to pack for the evacuation, she finds Willingdon waiting for her—the ever-intensifying search has made him nervous, so he has decided to hold Goldie hostage in her apartment, saying he will blow up the bomb prematurely if she calls for help.

 The evacuation (of people, as well as important cultural artifacts) proceeds smoothly.
 When the systematic military search reaches Goldie's street on Saturday night, Willingdon escapes out a window.
-Shortly before noon on Sunday, he is found, praying in a church that was destroyed during The Blitz.
+Shortly before noon on Sunday, he is found, praying in a church that was seriously damaged during The Blitz.
 Folland and Lane rush over, bringing Ann to try to talk Willingdon out of his plan.
 He says it is too late to change his mind, but she sees his bag across the room and calls for help.
 Willingdon is restrained and Lane begins to defuse the bomb.
 Screaming that it is "Too late", Willingdon breaks free, runs from the church, and is killed by a nervous soldier.
 As the clock strikes twelve, Lane finishes disarming the UR12.
 Goldie, who is on Westminster Bridge attempting to hitch a ride to Aldershot hears the all-clear sirens and heads for home.